commatalk/commapluscoin/doc/gitian-building.md

 Connect to `localhost`, port `22222` (or the port configured when installing the VM).
 On Windows you can use putty[1] and WinSCP[2].

-For example to connect as `root` from a Linux commapluscoinnd prompt use
+For example to connect as `root` from a Linux command prompt use

     $ ssh root@localhost -p 22222
     The authenticity of host '[localhost]:22222 ([127.0.0.1]:22222)' can't be established.